 Once upon a time I was a software trainer.
 One day a woman asked me a very specific question, “What does that button do?”
 I had no idea, but I didn’t confess, “I don’t know.”

 Instead, I asked her a question, “What is your goal in pushing that button?”
 She elaborated and explained what she wanted to accomplish.
 I knew a way to help, and it didn’t involve pushing that button!

 She was happy.
 I was honest, credible, helpful, and very happy.

 6. Parallel Answer

-7. Set the Rules
+7. Set Rules

-Example… I would start a Software Seminar by saying, “I welcome general questions at any time about anything on the agenda.
-If you have a specific question about a project you are working on or a subject outside of the agenda, please see me at a break for a private consultation.
-Because we have limited time together, I reserve the right to stop taking questions and comments.
-This is not personal.
-It is to make certain we cover every topic today.”
+Example… I would start a Software Seminar by saying, “I welcome general questions at any time about anything on the Agenda.
+If you have questions about a specific project or a subject outside the Agenda, please see me at a break for private consultation.
+Because we have limited time, I may stop taking questions and comments sometimes to make certain we cover every Agenda topic today.”